 In addition, AFC is concerned that the marketplace bill has the potential to leave people with HIV vulnerable to health insurance companies.
 For example, federal law requires insurance plans to contract with “essential community providers,” which include medical clinics funded by the Ryan White Program.
 This requirement makes sure people with HIV don’t have to switch health care providers and can obtain high-quality HIV care; however, AFC is concerned that health plans might exclude Ryan White Program providers in order to drive away people with HIV—a potentially discriminatory practice.

-Moreover, the Illinois bill simply references the federal standards for navigators, which are weak and contain no numerical standards:
+Moreover, the Illinois bill simply references the federal standards for essential community providers, which are weak and contain no numerical standards:

 § 156.235 Essential community providers. (a) General requirement.
 (1) A QHP issuer must have a sufficient number and geographic distribution of essential community providers, where available, to ensure reasonable and timely access to a broad range of such providers for low-income, medically underserved individuals in the QHP’s service area, in accordance with the Exchange’s network adequacy standards.
 (45 CFR 156.235)